phy2000/kafka-docker-playground-cdc/Scenarios/postgres/README.md

 ## Objective

-Testbed for CDC onboarding at Accenture
+Testbed for CDC onboarding Scenarios

 ## To clone this branch:
 ```